pakkinlau/pakkinlau/README.md

 Software engineering

-- [dir2tree.py](https://gist.github.com/pakkinlau/add55c1cd9ce5486be0321faf26ef0ff): Recursively prints text that contain a tree structure representing the folders and files in a given directory.
-It  provides insights to LLM or human developer into the structure of a package.
+- [print_dir_structure.py](https://gist.github.com/pakkinlau/41c8b12ce2f349fcf6ae8fa4eb7c5ddf): Python script that prints a tree-like directory structure (folders + optional files) and automatically copies the output to the clipboard.
+It supports specifying a target directory or defaults to the current one.
+Use the --full flag to show files.
+Requires pyperclip.

 Format change